 - Submit claims according to any special billing instructions that are in your Agreement

 - On an inpatient hospital bill type of 11x, use the actual time the member was admitted to inpatient status

 - If charges are rolled to the first surgery revenue code line on hospital outpatient surgery claims, report a nominal monetary amount ($01 or $100) on all other surgical revenue code lines to assure appropriate adjudication

 - Include the condition code designated by the National Uniform Billing Committee (NUBC) on claims for outpatient preadmission non-diagnostic services that occur within three calendar days of an inpatient admission and are not related to the admission

 Your claim must be filed within your timely filing limits or it may be denied.
-If you dispute a claim that was denied due to timely filing, you will be asked to show proof you filed the claim within your timely filing limits.
+If you disagree with a claim that was denied due to timely filing, you will be asked to show proof you filed the claim within your timely filing limits.

-Timely filing limits can vary based on state requirements and contracts.
-Refer to your Provider Agreement for your specific timely filing requirements.
+Timely filing limits vary based on state requirements and contracts.
+Refer to your internal contracting contact or Provider Agreement for your specific timely filing requirements.